JeffersonLab/clas12-timeline/qa-physics/README.md

 ### Data Organization
 * use the script `datasetOrganize.sh [dataset]`
-  * this will concatenate files from `outdat` into a single file `outdat.${dataset}/data_table.dat`, for the specified dataset
+  * this will concatenate files from `../outfiles/physics/*.dat` into a single file `outdat.${dataset}/data_table.dat`, for the specified dataset
-  * it will also generate symlinks from `outmon.${dataset}/monitor*.hipo` to the relevant `outmon/monitor*.hipo` files
+  * it will also generate symlinks from `outmon.${dataset}/monitor*.hipo` to the relevant `../outfiles/physics/monitor*.hipo` files

 ### Plotting Scripts